gartneb3/ECE484_AVR_IR_Remote/README.md

 #define TRIG_PORT D
 Note that the ECHO pin may only be on pins 2 and 3 (PD2 and PD3), due to the availability of interrupts on the Arduino Uno, hence the lack of an ECHO_PORT definition.

-For details on this project, visit the wiki.
+For details on this project, visit the wiki page.